-Industrial Eats owner/Chef Jeff Olsson has been cooking from locally sourced, organic ingredients long before “farm-to-table” was born.
+The late Jeff Olsson, original Owner/Chef of Industrial Eats, has cooked from locally sourced, organic ingredients long before “farm-to-table” was born.
 In the late 80s, deep in Amish farming country in Pennsylvania, Tuscarora Organic Growers co-operative took root, supplying restaurants in the Washington D.C. area with locally grown, organic produce.
 This co-op helped keep small farms afloat by coordinating crop production to complement each other rather than compete.
 Restaurants had more varied produce and farmers made more sales.

-Jeff Olsson has also been cooking for a long time in Santa Barbara wine country.
+Jeff Olsson also cooked for a long time in Santa Barbara wine country.
 Before that, he cooked with various acclaimed chefs for an even longer time all over the U.S. Learning delicious lessons from them all, he brought his skills and know-how right here to the most gorgeous wine country in California.

-Now at his Buellton restaurant, most everything is sourced locally, including pork.
-He sources heritage breeds like Kunekune, Mangalitsa and Berkshire crosses exclusively in Santa Barbara county, where the pigs are raised humanely.
+Now at the Buellton restaurant, most everything is sourced locally, including pork.
+They source heritage breeds like Kunekune, Mangalitsa and Berkshire crosses exclusively in Santa Barbara county, where the pigs are raised humanely.
 Butchering and curing is done in-house.
 Part restaurant, part retail shop, part butcher shop, this funky space has a warm, homey feel and serves up gourmet comfort food like chicken livers with guanciale and capers on crostini, beef tongue pastrami sandwiches and spicy shrimp al ajillo with pancetta, chiles and garlic.

 There are also interesting pizzas, bursting with flavor, local salads and perfectly seasoned vegetables.
 The dishes are simple, savory and most often cooked in one of two wood-burning pizza ovens right on the dining floor.
 They’re washed down with local beer and wine on tap, which allows one to taste the upcoming vintage in a fresh and economical way.
 Several dessert choices and plenty of exotic cheeses round out the selections.
 The diner is in heaven.